Need to know / Australia

 Unless you have a mattress stuffed with dollar bills (which is especially dicey if staying in hostels - those bunk bed slats?), as a backpacker in Oz, you'll burn through your Euros faster than a Tasmanian Devil if you don't work.
 And then before you know it, you’re on a flight back to Dublin with your tail between your legs and a bag of excuses.
 “It was too hot”, “the pubs were rubbish”, “there were too many beaches”.
 Yeah, good luck getting anyone in Ireland to believe that you came home for the weather.

 So, to avoid working holiday humiliation at the hands of your friends and family, the answer is simple.
-Get a job lined up.
+Try and get set up with a casual job as soon as you land – even if it is just to tide you over.

 True to our word, we really were using some of the internet's most asked questions about Australia to write this blog.
 And this question is ranked remarkably highly.
 The honest answer?
 Not a Scoobie.
 But here at USIT, we're all about inclusivity, crossing borders and a ton of sequins - so Australia, we're happy to have you. <3